 Machteld Robichon’s recent work:

-- Advising providers on information request from law enforcement or regulators.
+- Advising providers on information and regulatory demands from law enforcement or regulators.

-- Successful appeal on behalf of Lottovate at Amsterdam District Court against rejection of lottery application (ruling 16 May 2016).
-This resulted in the opening of the lottery market by the Gaming Authority for new entrants.
+- Successful appeal with the Amsterdam District Court against rejection of charity lottery application.
+This resulted in the opening of the lottery market to new entrants.

 - Advice and proceedings concerning installation of fiber optic networks and issues under Chapter 5 Telecommunications Act, including preliminary reference: proceedings on fees for installation of networks.
 The CJEU ruled that fees must be assessed under the Authorization Directive.